 If you read through the Hearty and Delicious Slow Cooker Sausage and Potato Soup for Two recipe below, you’ll see that we point out when to add the milk.
 It’s a really important addition because we don’t want you to end up with a curdled soup!
 It would still taste okay if you accidentally dump all the ingredients in at once, but we want you to have an Instagram-worthy bowl.

 What happens is that milk starts to separate when it gets too hot.
 It won’t make you sick, but it will end up with this broken look.
 If there are any acids present in the soup (like from tomatoes or vinegar), it would look especially curdled – like ricotta cheese floating in your soup!

 To prevent that from happening, we suggest you add the milk at the very end for this Hearty and Delicious Slow Cooker Sausage and Potato Soup for Two.
 You can reduce your chances of it breaking even further by tempering the milk.
 All you need to do is add a little hot liquid to your cold milk.
 Stir it together and add the tempered milk back to the soup.
 Easy peasy!

-- 1 medium russet potato, cut into 1-inch cubes
+- 1 russet potato medium, cut into 1 inch cubes

 - 1/2 cup skim milk

 - 1 cup baby spinach rinsed and chopped

 - NOTE: It's very important that the milk NOT be added until the very end of cooking as stated below.
 For best results, in a small mixing bowl combine 1/2 cup liquid from the slow cooker to the milk before adding it back to the slow cooker.

 - In a 2- or 3-quart slow cooker, combine the first five ingredients.
 Cover and cook on low 6-8 hours or on high 3-4 hours, until the chicken sausage is cooked through and the potatoes are tender.